 Global Accessibility Awareness Day (GAAD) is a globally recognized event aimed at raising awareness about the need for digital accessibility.
 The goal is to get everyone “talking, thinking, and learning about digital access and inclusion.”
 This day also raises awareness about the people affected by a lack of digital accessibility.
 In fact, digital inaccessibility affects one billion people worldwide who have disabilities or impairments, the most common of which are visual, auditory, motor, and cognitive.

-This idea for Global Accessibility Awareness Day made its debut in a blog during the fall of 2011.
+This idea for Global Accessibility Awareness Day debuted in a blog post during the fall of 2011.
 Joe Devon, a web developer, wrote about his frustration surrounding the lack of accessibility efforts in the web developer community.
 “First,” he wrote, “let’s agree on a Global Accessibility Awareness Day.
 This will be a day of the year where web developers across the globe try to raise awareness and know-how on making sites accessible.”

 Not long after, Jennison Asuncion, an accessibility professional, saw Devon’s tweet about his blog and appeal for GAAD.
 Devon simply said, “New blogpost: Accessibility needs to go mainstream now.”
 Asuncion was all for it and tweeted his support.